 Looking back at the meal, I think it might have been presented better with fewer onions.
 There were so many layers on top of the gnocchi that it spoiled what could have been a haunting taste.
 The platter it was presented on was too large as well.
 There’s an odd trend in American cuisine of making everything big and bold, and this dish definitely verged on too much.
 I could cut the rim of the plate and just leave a small plate to create a far more elegant presentation.
 Something definitely more fitting of a prestigious art museum.

 To the cafe’s credit, I had trouble finishing the meal.
 I had come to the cafe a little hungry but definitely not starving enough to wolf down the whole meal.
 But, like a principled man that I am, followed through with my task and left no spud wasted.
-I find it an insult to throw someone’s hard earned meal to the wolves.
-Imagine walking out of a film theater before the film is over and passing judgement over it.
+I find it an insult to throw someone’s hard-earned meal to the wolves.
+Imagine walking out of a film theater before the film is over and passing judgment over it.

 Stuffed and confused by trying to rinse my palate with the wrong drink, I was content at having tried a new dish.
 Gnocchi sounds foreign but feels quite at home with this Midwestern white mutt.
 I miss the salmon filet sandwich the cafe once offered, but I don’t miss giving up meat.
 Animals deserve respect and companionship, and this born and raised omnivore has struggled with the loss of chewing meat.
 I’m just thankful the museum offered a vegetarian dish that wasn’t a salad.